Rutika2702/project2/README.md

 # New project
-This project were created in local system.
+This project were created in local system created by Rutika.